Palace of the Grand Dukes of Lithuania: Grand Duchy of Lithuania

 In the 13th and 14th centuries there were stone structures within the palace site; some archaeologists believe that a wooden palace stood there as well.
 The stone palace was built in the 15th century, apparently after a major fire in 1419.
 The existing stone buildings and defensive structures of the lower castle, which blocked the construction, were demolished.
 The palace was built in Gothic style.
 The keep of the upper castle, as well as the palace, were meant to host the coronation of Vytautas the Great.
 The Gothic palace had three wings; research suggests that it was a two-story building with a basement.

 Grand Duke Alexander Jagiellon, who later became King of Poland, moved his residence to the palace, where he met with ambassadors.
 He ordered the renovation of it.
 After his marriage to a daughter of Moscow's Grand Duke Ivan III, the royal couple lived and died in there.

 The Palace of the Grand Dukes (marked as number 6) in Vilnius Lower Castle in the late 16th century.

 Sigismund I the Old, after his ascension to the grand ducal throne, conducted his affairs in the palace as well as in Vilnius Cathedral.
 During the rule of Sigismund I the palace was greatly expanded to meet the new needs of the grand duke.
 Another wing was added, as well as a third floor, and the gardens were extended.
 By contemporary accounts the palace was worth 100,000 ducats.
 The palace reconstruction plan was probably prepared by the Italian architect Bartolomeo Berrecci da Pontassieve, who also designed several other projects in the Kingdom of Poland.
 In this palace Sigismund the Old welcomed an emissary from the Holy Roman Empire, who introduced Sigismund to Bona Sforza, his second wife, in 1517.

+Palace interior decorated with authentic 16th century Flemish tapestries, which were commissioned by Sigismund II Augustus and historically were used in the authentic palace.
+They were transported from the Wawel Castle for an exhibition in 2023.

 Sigismund's son, Sigismund II Augustus, was crowned Grand Duke of Lithuania in the palace in 1529.
 Sigismund II carried on with the development work and lived there with his first wife Elisabeth of Austria, daughter of Ferdinand I, Holy Roman Emperor.
 She was laid to rest in Vilnius Cathedral.
 Sigismund II's second wife, Barbara Radziwiłł, also lived in the palace.
 According to contemporary accounts of the Holy See's emissary, the palace at that time contained more treasures than the Vatican.
 Sigismund II also assembled one of the largest collection of books and tapestries in Europe.